jrh3k5/xombi/README.md

 ```
 KEY=<optional private key>
 ENV=production
+ALLOW_LIST=<comma-separated list of addresses that can talk to the bot>
 ```

 By default, the bot will generate a random private key; if you want the bot to accept messages at a particular address, provide a private key as the `KEY` environmental variable.